 No matter what product you’re launching or role you carry within a company, beta testing will give you an extremely beneficial look into how your product fares when released into the ruthless world of the consumer market.
 Whether you’ve run countless betas, or this is your first one, the process will garner the same considerations and disciplines.
 However, it’s of the utmost importance that you keep your eye on your basic objectives to keep your test on track.

-Stay tuned for more editions of our Beta Testing Objectives blog series.
+Check out our Beta Testing Objectives blog series.
 If you have a job title that we haven’t covered yet, let us know in the comments below!
 We’ll do our best to get you a list of objectives that’ll get your beta test off the ground.
 You can also check out our complete list of the most common beta testing objectives.